Particular/docs.particular.net/nservicebus/transactional-session/persistences/cosmosdb.md

 ### Custom container

 By default, the transactional session uses the [configured default container](/persistence/cosmosdb/#usage-customizing-the-container-used).
-The `CosmosOpenSessionOptions` can be configured with container information to be used for this transaction:
+The `CosmosOpenSessionOptions` instance can be configured with container information to be used for this transaction:

 snippet: open-transactional-session-cosmos-container